 At a pivotal moment in my career I moved into consulting to start a journey where I was experimenting with bold organisation development ideas such as self-organisation, distributed leadership and values based ways of working.
 For the past 8 years I have worked with organisations and senior leaders in telecom, IT, trading, manufacturing, energy, government and non-profit with the explicit mission to help making the workplace a more meaningful and engaging aspect within societies across the world.

-Alix has been building experiences since "opening" her first restaurant in her parent's living room at age 6.
-After starting her career in hotel and restaurant management, she has leveraged her passion for experience design to identify strategies that incorporate hospitality into corporate environments.
+After starting her career in hotel and restaurant management, she joined IDEO and then Undercurrent where she was able to leverage her passion for hospitality by incorporating those principles into experience design strategies.
 Alix excels at knowing how to create a thriving company culture that drives employee engagement and performance.

 Clay Parker Jones